the 2013-14 applications is now CLOSED!

 *There are no on-site College Access Coordinators at these schools.
 However, students from these schools may receive funding through donor designation (contingent upon available funding).
 Applications may be obtained from the high school counselor in these schools or a College Access Coordinator at one of our two College Access Centers.

-Applications must be submitted by Friday, May 24, 2013.
+Check back for the deadline and other information about submitting applications for 2014-15.
 Scholarships are awarded on a first come, first served basis.
 Supporting documents may be forwarded at a later date if necessary.
 Scholarship decisions will not be made until your application and all supporting documents are received and complete.

 ELIGIBLE COLLEGES & UNIVERSITIES